cmugpi/cmugpi.github.io/topics/bash/strings/index.md

 {:.ui.dividing.header.no_toc}

-People often stumble when it comes to the various ways strings can be quoted in bash.
-There are two characters which can be used for quoting in bash: `"` and `'`, though each has its own time and place.
+People often stumble when it comes to the various ways strings can be quoted in Bash.
+There are two characters which can be used for quoting in bash: `"` and `'`; each has its own time and place.

 ## Review